You will love this easy recipe for keto chocolate chip muffins, made with almond flour and sweetened with stevia.

 - Sweetener: I use stevia.
 You can use a granulated sweetener instead.

-- Almond flour: I use blanched finely ground almond flour and don't recommend using a coarse almond meal in this recipe.
+- Almond flour: I use blanched, finely ground almond flour and don't recommend using a coarse almond meal in this recipe.
 For best results, it's best to measure the almond flour by weight and not by volume.
-This is always true when baking, and I find it especially true when baking with almond flour and coconut flour.
+This is always true when baking, and I find it especially true when baking with almond and coconut flour.

 Variations

 - Use whole-milk Greek yogurt instead of sour cream.
-It's almost as good, although I do prefer sour cream.
+It's almost as good, although I prefer sour cream.

-- Use a different flavor extract such as coconut or almond extract.
+- Use a different flavor extract, such as coconut or almond extract.
 Use just 1 teaspoon of those.

-- Sometimes I use blueberries instead of chocolate chips.
+- Sometimes, I use blueberries instead of chocolate chips.

 - You can replace the chocolate chips with chopped raw nuts or add them in addition to the chocolate chips.
 Use about ¼ cup.